IMMA Residency Programme

 > Public Access

 The Process Room has aimed to reveal the creation, exhibition and consideration of contemporary art in a dialogue which has been reflective and complementary to the artist’s studio practice.
-This room was used on a rotating basis and each ARP participant received a two week period to display either developing projects from their studio practice or they could choose to show previous work which had a connection to their relevant studio activities while at IMMA.
-Please go to ARP Projects to get information on past and current activities on the ARP.
+This room was used on a rotating basis and each participant received a two week period to display either developing projects from their studio practice or they could choose to show previous work which had a connection to their relevant studio activities while at IMMA.
+Please go to ARP Projects to get information on past activities.

 ARP Studio Visits

 By request, groups and individuals visiting IMMA can arrange to visit residency studios, the accessibility of this service is dependent on availability and timing of the request.
 For interested individuals and groups it is recommended that enquiries and bookings should be made at least two weeks in advance of a preferred date, please email the programme co-ordinator at firstname.lastname@example.org to find out if a visit is possible.

 On other occasions artists may have a more open door policy with their studio practice and may be happy for members of the public to enter their studio on a more ad hoc basis however this does not apply to all artists on the programme, it would be preferable for any member of the public wishing to enter a studio without prior agreement to check in with main Museum reception before doing so.